miniblog/engine/README.md

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/badges/StandWithUkraine.svg)](https://stand-with-ukraine.pp.ua)

 Miniblog is a minimal blogging system, written in object-oriented PHP, aimed primarily at developers.
+There are no plugins or themes, and there is no complicated setup&mdash;take a look at [the installation instructions](#method) to see what we mean.
+The focus is blogging.

 As a developer, you mightn't mind getting a little oily; however, you do still want a certain level of convenience.
 You don't want to faff with HTML every time you write an article, but you don't need a fancy admin UI.
 You do want a website that looks half decent, but the focus should be the content.

-Miniblog couldn't be simpler&mdash;if you think it could be then please do get involved :slightly_smiling_face:  Installation is quick, with very little configuration.
+Miniblog couldn't be simpler&mdash;if you think it could be then please do get involved :wink:  Installation is quick, with very little configuration.
 Articles are written in Markdown with a sprinkling of JSON; pop those files in the content directory in your project and you're done.

+> :information_source: If you're coming from [Dead Simple Blog (DSB)](https://github.com/paintedsky/dead-simple-blog) then you may like to read about [the fundamental differences between Miniblog and DSB](miniblog-vs-dsb.md).

 ## Installation